-Maybe the scariest thing about Halloween for seniors is all that candy haunting your house, screaming to be eaten!
-Here are some tips that will allow senior adults to indulge a little without compromising their need for a healthy diet.
+Maybe the scariest thing about Halloween is all that candy haunting your house, screaming to be eaten!
+Here are some tips that will allow senior adults to indulge a little on Halloween snacks and recipes without compromising their need for a healthy diet.

 How Much Sugar is Too Much Sugar?

-But don’t worry, people with diabetes need not deprive themselves of Halloween candy, as long as they carefully plan for its consumption.
+But people with diabetes need not deprive themselves of Halloween snacks and recipes, as long as they carefully plan what and how much of it they are going to eat at one time.
 Through experience and working with a dietitian, seniors can determine what their daily carbohydrate (sugar is a carbohydrate) intake should be and make some trade-offs.
-For example, if the goal is to consume 45 grams of carbs per meal, a person could eat a small apple, which has about 20 grams of sugar in it, OR two to three miniature Three Musketeers bars, which have about the same amount of sugar.
+For example, if the goal is to consume 45 grams of carbs per meal, a person could eat a small apple, which has about 20 grams of sugar in it, OR 2-3 miniature Three Musketeers bars, which have about the same amount of sugar.

 Can You Indulge or Must You Abstain?

-If you are prone to depression, anxiety, or have issues with compulsive behavior, the first bite of a delicious piece of candy could begin a long slide into binge eating.
-If you soothe yourself with food, you should not indulge.
+If you are prone to depression, anxiety, or have issues with compulsive behavior, the first bite of a delicious piece of candy could cause you to begin binge eating.
+Therefore, if you soothe yourself with food, you should not indulge.

-But if you regularly eat a healthy diet consisting of fruits, vegetables, and lean protein, and you exercise regularly, an occasional sweet can be a welcome break.
-If you continue to take care of your body as recommended by your physician, then enjoy a small Halloween ‘retreat!’
+But if you regularly eat a healthy diet consisting of fruits, vegetables and lean protein, and you exercise regularly, an occasional sweet can be a welcome break.
+And if you continue to take care of your body as recommended by your physician, then enjoy a small Halloween ‘retreat!’
+When in doubt, consult with your doctor.

 Regardless, a good strategy for seniors is to give away the leftover Halloween candy soon after the holiday.
-Do not leave it in the cabinet, where you know it is available if you are concerned about maintaining a healthy diet or controlling sugar levels.
+Do not leave it in the cabinet, because there’s a good chance you’ll be the one to keep eating it.

 Other than giving away your Halloween candy, seniors may also opt to choose a healthier treat.

 Another strategy we suggest is to try some extra physical activity before or after eating the candied apple.
-Maybe take a longer walk to help your body process these types of treats.
+Maybe take a longer walk than you typically do, to help your body process these types of treats.

 You can also be selective about your Halloween candy, like choosing M & M’s Peanut Chocolate Candy.
 Peanuts provide protein.
 If you eat a few of them with a small meal, you are less likely to consume too many.